bruderol/vagrant-dev-env/README.md

 # Vagrant Developer Environment

-This development environment is targeted for use in courses about Java Software Development and therefore contains all tools typically needed in such a setup.
+This development environment is targeted for use in courses about Java Software Development and therefore contains most important tools typically needed in such a setup.

 ## Tools Included